cogtoolslab/compositional-abstractions/behavioral_experiments/README.md

 * fix parseInt issue when sending cumulative score
 * F1 score, cumulative Score return 0 (not null) when getting 0 points
 * Swapping order of tower pairings
+* Bugs:
+  * Score being sent to MTurk has decimal points in it.
+Multiplying by 100 & making an integer

+#### livetest3: